 Creating lists on Twitter is as easy as pie.
-While logged into your Twitter account, on the homepage, click “Lists” on the dropdown menu on the navigation bar:
+While logged into your Twitter account, click “Lists” on the left-hand menu.

 Create a name for your list and then designate it as public or private.
 Click “Save List” and you’re on your way!